neolovepineapple/iregnet_proposal/proposal.md

 ### Week 7

 - Spare extra 1 weeks in case some of the work getting delay.
-However, I will make sure that the we release the package successfully within the first 6 weeks of GSoC.
+I will make sure that the we release the package successfully within the first 6 weeks of GSoC.

 ### Week 8-12

 - Write a blog about ```iregnet```!

-- Receive feedback from package users and plan the next version of ```iregnet`.
+- Receive feedback from package users and plan the next version of ```iregnet```.

 ## Management of Coding Project